gabest11/reolink_firmware_patcher/README.md

     location /downloadfile/html/ {alias /mnt/sda/; autoindex on; autoindex_localtime on;}
     location /downloadfile/js/ {alias /mnt/sda/; autoindex on; autoindex_localtime on; autoindex_format json;}

 Include also works, if there is a lot of stuff to add.
-If you just want to add locations, place it inside the server block.
+If you just want to add locations, place the include inside the server block.

     include /etc/nginx/conf.d/*.conf;